datacommonsorg/data/scripts/biomedical/usan/README.md

 Lastly, the data doesn't have the USAN stem years which is them fetched from chembl and merged into the existing USAN dataframe.

 ### License

+These data are nonproprietary, which by definition is in the public domain.

 ## About the import